zawthanoo/setup-rke/README.md

 ```
 ![nodes-status](/nodes-status.png)

 5. Check all of pods status on the `RKE` cluster.
-If all of pod are `Running` state, your cluster is ready to use.
+If all of pod are `Running` state, the cluster is ready to use.
 ```
 $ kubectl get pods --all-namespaces
 ```